 Prohibition on Trading on Material Non-Public Information

-Material non-public information, also known as inside information, is a form of confidential information and includes all non-public information that may have a significant impact on the price of a security or other financial instrument, or that a reasonable investor would be likely to consider important in making an investment decision.
-The determination of whether non-public information is material non-public information in some circumstances may be complex.
-Consult with a member of LCD if you are uncertain whether particular information is material non-public information.
+Material non-public information, sometimes referred to as inside information, is confidential information that may have a significant impact on the price of a security, or that a reasonable investor would likely consider important in making an investment decision.
+The determination of whether non-public information is material may be complex and depends on the facts.
+Consult with a member of LCD if you are uncertain whether information is material non-public information.

-You may never, under any circumstances, trade, encourage others to trade, or recommend securities or other financial instruments while in the possession of material non-public information.
+You must never, under any circumstances, trade, encourage others to trade, or recommend securities or other financial instruments while in the possession of material non-public information.

-Morgan Stanley is a financial holding company ("FHC"), which means we are subject to comprehensive, consolidated supervision and regulation by the U.S. Federal Reserve Board.
+Morgan Stanley is a financial holding company, which means we are subject to comprehensive, consolidated supervision and regulation by the Federal Reserve.
 Morgan Stanley's U.S. banks are regulated by the Office of the Comptroller of the Currency.
 Morgan Stanley has adopted policies and practices to meet regulatory requirements related to the safety and soundness of its activities and those of its U.S. banks.

-We also are subject to the laws and regulations of many jurisdictions in which we do business.
+We also are subject to the laws and regulations of the jurisdictions in which we do business.
 In addition, Morgan Stanley belongs to exchanges and self-regulatory organizations.
-The U.S. Securities and Exchange Commission, U.K. Financial Services Authority, Hong Kong Securities and Futures Commission, Securities and Exchange Surveillance Commission in Japan and other regulators enforce rules governing trading and business conduct, such as trading and sales practices, margin and capital, and clearance and settlement requirements.
+The U.S. Securities and Exchange Commission, U.K. Prudential Regulation Authority and Financial Conduct Authority, Hong Kong Securities and Futures Commission, Japan Financial Services Agency and other regulators enforce rules governing trading and business conduct, such as trading and sales practices, margin and capital, and clearance and settlement requirements.

-Our policies regulate use of our systems, which include any technology owned by or made accessible by Morgan Stanley, including systems that facilitate verbal and electronic messaging and communications, information processing, transmission, storage and access, and remote access.
-Generally, you should use Morgan Stanley’s systems only for Morgan Stanley business and reasonable personal use.
+Our policies regulate use of our systems, which include any technology owned by or made accessible by Morgan Stanley, including systems that facilitate verbal and electronic messaging and communications, information processing, transmission, storage, access and remote access.
+Generally, you should use Morgan Stanley systems only for Morgan Stanley business and reasonable personal use.
 Do not access systems or locations that are not reasonably related to your responsibilities, and report any suspected misuse or theft of our assets.
 Under no circumstances should you use our systems to send or store unlawful, discriminatory, harassing, defamatory or other inappropriate materials.

-We have a legal responsibility to provide accurate and complete information to the investing public, and to the extent that you are involved in the preparation of materials for dissemination to the public, you must ensure that the information is accurate and complete.
-In particular, our senior financial officers, executive officers and directors must promote accurate, complete, fair, timely and understandable disclosure in our public communications, including documents that Morgan Stanley submits to our regulators.
+We have a legal responsibility to provide accurate and complete information to the investing public.
+If you are involved in the preparation of materials for dissemination to the public, you must ensure that the information is accurate and complete.
+In particular, our senior financial officers, executive officers and directors must promote accurate, complete, fair, timely and understandable disclosure in our public communications, including documents that we submit to our regulators.

 We are required to maintain accurate books and records of our business activities consistent with legal requirements and business needs, and to ensure that financial information included in our books and records is correct and complete in all material respects.
-With respect to any records that you are responsible for maintaining, you are expected to organize them to facilitate prompt retrieval and retain them for applicable minimum time periods.
 Morgan Stanley has established policies and processes to comply with applicable record retention requirements and the ability to promptly retrieve such documents in response to legal and regulatory obligations.
-When no longer required for legal or business purposes, records should be disposed of according to our policies and procedures.
+You should be familiar with any recordkeeping procedures that apply to your business function and you should maintain any records that you are responsible for in compliance with these policies.
+Records that are no longer required for legal or business purposes should be disposed of in accordance with our policies and procedures.

 We are committed to conducting our business in compliance with all applicable environmental and workplace health and safety laws and regulations.
 We strive to provide a safe and healthy work environment for employees and to avoid adverse impact and injury to the environment and communities in which we conduct our business.
 Achieving this goal is the responsibility of all directors, officers and employees.